2024-25 School Year

 - Parental involvement.
 Our school is a hybrid meaning it is not 100% online synchronous learning and it is also not 100% offline or asynchronous learning.
 It is a hybrid of both.
 We very much see parents as partners with our teachers and the school.

 For upper elementary, middle and high school classes, children will be expected to be more responsible for their own work.
-There should be less help from the parent at this stage and an active encouragement for the student to connect with the teacher.
+Often less help is needed from the parent at this stage and active encouragement for the student to connect with the teacher is encouraged.
 Parents should regularly hold their child accountable for submitting quality school assignments on a daily basis.

 Please remember that the Zoom connections are part of school.
 What makes Seasons of Seven different from other models is the connection piece.
 The Zooms are intended for connection with the teacher and community with other students.
 Please work to have your children consistently attend these sessions, missing Zoom meetings can equal missing content.